josephmate/josephmate.github.io/_posts/2021-10-03-my-bug-used-up-100cpu-or-did-it.md

 # Try it yourself

 If you want to try this yourself, compile and run the below code using JDK8.
-It reproduced at the time i wrote this article because OpenJDK starting from JDK9.
+It reproduced at the time I wrote this article because OpenJDK only fixed the issue in JDK9.
 ```
 import java.util.concurrent.Executors;
 import java.util.concurrent.ScheduledExecutorService;